juliomrqz/statusfy/packages/docs/src/guide/commands.md

+---
+title: Commands
+description: Statusfy comes with a set of useful commands, both for development and production purposes.
+You can use `--help` with any command to get detailed usage.
+date: 2018-10-12T17:28:04Z
+permalink: /guide/commands
+---

 # Commands

 Statusfy comes with a set of useful commands, both for development and production purposes.
 You can use `--help` with any command to get detailed usage.

 ## init